roxanna-sa/MD-links/README.md

 ### <u>mdLinks (path, options)</u>

 Arguments
-* path: Absolute or relative path to the directory.
+* `path`: Absolute or relative path to the directory.
-* options: An object with the following property:
+* `options`: An object with the following property:
-* validate: A boolean that determines whether to validate the found links.
+   - `validate`: A boolean that determines whether to validate the found links.

 ### <u>Return Value</u>